 Khmer and Thai are languages which have many different pronouns, and the appropriate choice of pronoun depends on the relationship between the speaker and the listener.

 This is similar to how French has both an informal and a formal “you” pronoun: “tu” and “vous”.
-In Khmer and Thai, there are not just two, but at least four or five different “you” pronouns.
-There are also several different variants of the “I” pronoun in Khmer and Thai.
+In Khmer and in Thai, there are not just two, but at least four or five different “you” pronouns.
+There are also several different variants of the “I” pronoun in both of these languages.

-Khmer and Thai have specific pronouns which are used when addressing Buddhist monks, as well as some which are used when addressing royalty.
+Specific pronouns in Thai as well as in Khmer are used when addressing Buddhist monks, as well as some which are used when addressing royalty.

-Khmer and Thai are spoken in neighboring countries (Cambodia and Thailand) and their writing system has a common origin.
+The Khmer language and the Thai language are spoken in neighboring countries (Cambodia and Thailand) and their writing system has a common origin.
 These languages have some cognate words (words with the same origin) as both have absorbed some Sanskrit vocabulary words. (see this comparison of Thai and Sanskrit)